Our stance on Open Science

 • Many journals consider the content of referee reports to be confidential.
 Unless the report is explicitly open, it should not be added to repositories as text, commit messages, or comments in papers.

-• Grant proposals developed internally with no external PIs or Co-PIs should be made available unless there is confidential information.
+• Grant proposals developed internally with no external PIs or Co-PIs should be made open unless there is confidential information.

 • Grant proposals developed in collaboration with external PIs or Co-PIs may be kept confidential at the external collaborators discretion, although our preference is for them to be open.